 Vienna-born, Budapest-trained painter Judy Cassab, who survived the Holocaust with the help of her non-Jewish maid's identity papers, arrived in Australia in 1951 with her husband and their two small sons.
 She became one of the country’s best-known and best-loved artists, primarily for her portraits but also for her depictions of Australia's bright interior.
-She was the first woman to win the Archibald Prize, Australia's most prestigious award for portraiture, and forged an international reputation.
+She was the second woman to win the Archibald Prize, Australia's most prestigious award for portraiture, and forged an international reputation.
 Her sitters including prominent Britons and other notables abroad.

 Surviving the Holocaust